waclemens/ydk-to-tcgplayer-mass-entry-url/README.md

 # ydk to tcg mass entry url
-Take .ydk files and build a url for mass import to the tcgplayer shopping cart
+Take .ydk files and build a url for entry to the tcgplayer shopping cart